-6.16 Pilots of military aircraft participating in a civil Flying Display must advise the FDD of their individual height minima23.
-Outside the Display Area, military aircraft are permitted to fly at 250 feet MSD (≤89° angle of bank) and 500 feet MSD (>89° angle of bank) in accordance with RA 2335.
-FDDs remain responsible for approving military aircraft to use the above limits and must consider whether they are appropriate for their event given the location and environment.
-Such activity must be included in the Flying Display Risk Assessment.
+- 6.15 Pilots of military aircraft participating in a civil Flying Display must advise the FDD of their individual height minima32.
+Outside the Display Area, military aircraft are permitted to fly in accordance with RA 2335.
+FDDs remain responsible for approving military aircraft to use these limits and must consider whether they are appropriate for their event given the location and environment.
+Such activity must be included in the Flying Display Risk Assessment. - 6.16 However, pilots of military aircraft are reminded that Article 86 of the ANO states that any conditions33 subject to which the Permission for the Flying Display has been granted, also apply to military registered aircraft.
+FDDs shall inform pilots of military aircraft of any such conditions at the earliest opportunity.
+Such pilots are subject to the most restrictive limits of those imposed by a Flying Display Permission, RA 2335, their PDA or the FDD.